Magnetic Field Draping in Induced Magnetospheres: Evidence from the MAVEN Mission to Mars: Open Research

 The MAVEN magnetic field data used in this study are available through the Planetary Data System online at https://pds-ppi.igpp.ucla.edu/mission/MAVEN \cite{PDSMag}.
 These data are also available at the MAVEN Science Data Center which can be accessed online at https://lasp.colorado.edu/maven/sdc/public/pages/datasets/mag.html.
 Results generated in this paper benefited from use of the Plotly, pyMC, scikit-learn, and ArviZ software \cite{plotly, arviz, Salvatier2016, scikit-learn}.
 Data management and workflows for this project benefited from the SQLite (sqlite.org) and the 2i2c projects (2i2c.org).

 \acknowledgments This work was supported by the National Aeronautics and Space Administration (NASA) grant NNH10CC04C to the University of Colorado and by subcontract to Space Sciences Laboratory, University of California, Berkeley.
 The MAVEN project is supported by NASA through the Mars Exploration Program.
 We also acknowledge support from NASA's AI / ML Use Case Program, grant 80NSSC21K1370.
 This work was supported by the NSF Earth Cube Program under awards 1928406, 1928374.
+E. A. was supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 1752814 and the Two Sigma PhD Fellowship.
 We would like to thank J. Halekas, Y. Dong, B. Langlais, and S. Ruhunusiri, for use of their datasets for solar wind proxies and crustal field models and Y. Panda and E. Sundell of the 2i2c project.